Thisisamulya/arformdetails/README.md

 # arformdetails

-This form offers a user-friendly interface for inputting information while ensuring efficient data management through integration with Google Sheets (form responsive to mobiles only).
+This form offers a user-friendly interface for inputting information while ensuring efficient data management through integration with Google Sheets.
+# ⚠️ Form responsive to mobiles only
 The information submitted through the form is stored in my Google Sheet titled "argooglesheet" !!!